 The “Change event marker style” video at the page below will run you through how to make a site specific event marker.
 There are a couple of other marker styles you can adjust too :)

-If the video isn’t clear, please contact email@example.com or leave a comment in the forum.
+If the video isn’t clear, please contact email@example.com.

 We previously created a Basic Seismic Monitoring app but it didn’t get widely used.
 We’ve taken another swing at a new version released late in 2017.